 republican and fascist struggles leading possibly to the downfall

 of both monarchies and a changed map of Europe.

-realms agreed to work to change the succession laws so that the
+to the Crown Bill 2013 changed the succession laws so that

-of Prince Charles the current Prince of Wales.
-It means that if
+descendants of Prince Charles, the current Prince of Wales, are

 Who was the oldest person to become king